BOSS-2024/workshop/index.md

 * Other relevant accepted PPSN papers or recent journal papers
 * For detailed information on the forthcoming workshop and the submission process, please see: Call for Papers

+<a href="./call.md">Find out more here</a>

 ### Contact

 Enquiries and Suggestions
-If you have any enquiries or suggestions about BOSS, please send us an email.
+If you have any enquiries or suggestions about BOSS, please send us an email p dot u dot kent @exeter.ac.uk